 Another benefit as a nurse is that you have flexible working arrangements-days, nights, evenings, weekends, full-time or part-time.
 You can even adapt your hours from 4 to 12 hours per shift.

-You can have an idea of the average salary of nurses working at different positions in the table below.
+You can see the average salary of nurses working in different positions in the table below.

 Nursing positions |